Please send your reviews to us at [email protected]!

 After breaking my neck as a junior cyclist I’ve grown to depend on sturdy wide tipped saddles like the ISM Attack.
 This saddle allows me to maintain a neutral posture even during aggressive racing, keeping back and neck pain to a minimum.

 Isaac Howe, Champion System-Stan’s NoTubes Pro Cycling Team

 Hey ISM!
 Some people say sliced bread was the best invention ever.
 I disagree.
 The ISM Adamo Peak is a better invention!
-After a bit of tweaking, I don't even know that it's there on 40+ mile rides along the beaches of SoCal.
-Thanks for the help in getting the postioning right and such a great improvement to cycyling!
+After a bit of tweaking, I don’t even know that it’s there on 40+ mile rides along the beaches of SoCal.
+Thanks for the help in getting the positioning right and such a great improvement to cycling!

-Roslags Cyklar shop in Akersberga, just north of Stockholm, Sweden.
+Timothy Winn, Roslags Cyklar shop in Akersberga, just north of Stockholm, Sweden

 I started riding ISM seats about 3 years ago.
 I have one on my Road bike and another on my family hybrid.
 And for Christmas I bought one for my wife’s beach cruiser.
 I must say that I have never ridden a bike seat this comfortable.
 I used to get a lot of numbness in my feet while riding, but since I started riding ISM, the numbness is gone.
 Thank you for creating a saddle that makes rides for my entire family more comfortable.